 What is RAID 10?

 Mirroring is the term that defines writing data on two or more hard drive disks (HDDs) at the same time.
-You can benefit from the mirroring as when one disk fails, your mirror image preserves the data from the failed disk.
+You can benefit from the mirroring as when one disk fails; your mirror image preserves the data from the failed disk.

-RAID 10 consists of a minimum of four drives and combine the advantages of RAID 0 and RAID 1 in one single system.
+RAID 10 consists of a minimum of four drives and combines the advantages of RAID 0 and RAID 1 in one single system.
 It provides security by mirroring all data on secondary drives while using striping across each set of drives.
 This results in speeding up data transfers.

 This means that RAID 10 can provide the speed of RAID 0 combined with the redundancy provided by the RAID 1 configuration.
 You can lose any single drive and possibly even a 2nd drive without losing any data.

-The Advantages and Disadvantages of RAID 10
+Advantages of RAID 10

 - Fast and resilient combination of two storage levels.